seedcase-project/seedcase-website/design/security.md

+---
-# Security, privacy, and legality
+title: "Security, privacy, and legality"
+---

 The framework itself does not contain any personal data.
 When the framework is deployed as an infrastructure for a database, only